magpylib/magpylib/README.md

 magpy.show(cube, sensor, backend='pyvista')
 ```

-Other important features one should be aware of:
+Some other important features are:

 - **Collections**: Group multiple objects for common manipulation
 - **Complex shapes**: Create magnets with arbitrary shapes